 Data breaches are regularly in the news.
 As hackers become more efficient and security policies begin to fail, it is becoming more glaringly obvious that most businesses are ill-equipped to fend off hackers and guarantee security against a corporate data breach.
 The fear now is not “will our company be hacked?” but “when will our company be hacked?”

-The overriding fear and concern revolves around the immediate lost data and fines, whereas the long term effect of a data breach can be catastrophic to a business’s long term outlook.
+The overriding fear and concern revolve around the immediate lost data and fines, although there are companies who offer data recovery services who might be able to recover any lost date.
+Whereas, the long term effect of a data breach can be catastrophic to a business’s long term outlook, even if they follow the steps to take after business data breaches.
 Too many companies are delaying acting today to implement the correct authentication defences and just hoping that what they have is “good enough”.

 5 billion data records exposed and compromised

 As we’ve seen, a lack of proper security causes major issues.
 In 2018, more than five billion data records, including corporate passwords and email addresses, were exposed and compromised.
 Every week Fortune 500 and Times 100 companies are being hacked; every day the same is happening to SMEs.

 Just last year, in 2018, hotel giant, Marriott, suffered a breach in which hackers stole the records of 339 million guests.
 Around the same time, airline behemoth, British Airways, had the personal data of half a million customers stolen from their website and mobile app.